The Faculty for Oncology and Palliative Care exists to support psychologists working in the specialist area of oncology and palliative care.

 On 30th October 1996 fourteen clinical psychologists who worked in cancer and palliative care met in Bristol to form a professional support group.
 Since then it has become the Faculty for Oncology and Palliative Care and has a membership of over 200 across the UK.
 We think the size of the faculty now is a testament to the great work of many clinical psychologists in the field in clinical care, research and leadership.
 It also speaks to the inclusive and supportive philosophy of the faculty.

-The Faculty has met at least twice a year ever since, alternating its meetings between London and outside London.
+The Faculty tries to meet at least twice a year, alternating its meetings between London and outside London.
 The faculty also has ‘workstreams’ where it tries to advance our practice in specific areas.
 At the moment our workstreams address level 2 training and supervision, specialist induction for level 3 or 4 staff, and inpatient work.

 The Faculty warmly welcomes non-clinical psychologists, though only Full members of the DCP may vote on Faculty matters.